-Yesterday I talked about basic copywriting tactics to use in your Silhouette Cameo or Cricut small business.
-Today, I’m giving you sample calls to action.
+Previously, I’ve talked about basic copywriting tactics to use in your Silhouette or Cricut small business.
+Today, let’s look at some calls to action.
 A call to action is the words you use to get your customer to do something.
 The something could be click a button, buy a product, like your Facebook page, share something with a friend, or anything else.
 Calls to action are great within your product descriptions, social media, emails, and more.

 Share this post with a friend.